 Specialties: Experimental/conceptual poetry and poetics, feminist poetry and poetics, poetry as survival, political American poetry, ancient and contemporary mythology.
 View faculty profile

-Ph.D., University of Kansas; M.A., University of Iowa; B.A., Iowa State University
+Ph.D., University of Kansas; MFA, University of Kansas; B.A., University of Kansas.

 Eric McHenry, Assistant Professor